 Hyderabad encounter: Plea in SC seeks action against cops

-New Delhi, Dec 07: A petition has been filed in the Supreme Court seeking action against the police men who were involved in the Hyderabad encounter that took place yesterday.
+New Delhi, Dec 07: A petition has been filed in the Supreme Court seeking action against the policemen who were involved in the Hyderabad encounter that took place yesterday.

-The petition sought a direction to file an FIR and order an investigation against the police men.
+The petition sought a direction to file an FIR and order an investigation against the policemen.

 Advocates G S Mani and Pradeep Kumar Yadav moved the court stating that the guidelines set by the Supreme Court in 2014 were not followed and hence this is a fit case for a thorough probe.